top of page

 The Exhibit Halls are an admission area.
 Dozens of displays feature a wide array of Bigfoot evidence and historical artifacts.
 The life-sized sasquatch replica (nicknamed “Murphy”) acts as a centerpiece of the exhibit hall and is a popular backdrop for family photos.

-Bigfoot plaster casts of foot prints from all over the World.
+Bigfoot plaster casts of footprints from all over the World.

 This area was a Native American map of Bigfoot sightings according to their history.